What does RIDDLE&CODE do?

 RIDDLE&CODE offers unique solutions that allow physical objects to interface with blockchain securely and autonomously.
 Such secure and autonomous communication guarantees superior data integrity and owner protection and is enabled by our in-house designed crypto chips that are connected to a blockchain by our firmware.

-This create a platform that provides automated trust which is needed to realize the potential of interorganization business models in the realms of IoT, Industry 4.0 and supply chain finance.
+This creates a platform that provides automated trust which is needed to realize the potential of interorganization business models in the realms of IoT, Industry 4.0 and supply chain finance.
 Our platform offers incorruptible digital identities for assets and machines.
 It also enables business partners to control access to their data based on rules managed by blockchain-enabled smart contracts.

 How does it work?